 I’ve always found the assumption, especially by some men, that we wear make up to impress them or others, falling a little short.
 Personally, I believe that the use of cosmetics goes much deeper than that, to enhance, impress or accept even, ourselves first and then others.
 Have you ever been in the situation of using cosmetics (deodorant, moisturizers and even make up) when alone in the house?
 Or when not planning on meeting anyone?

-Self-grooming is a behavior that many animals and us humans do naturally.
+Self-grooming is a behaviour that many animals and us humans do naturally.
 It does not necessarily show lack of acceptance or self-image issues but rather stems much deeper than that.
-In a study published by M. Wax titled “Themes in cosmetics and grooming” the author stated that the reason for use of cosmetics might be different with age, where the younger might indeed exemplify grooming for the opposite gender attraction, the older, women in particular, might use cosmetics to show control.
+In a study published by M. Wax titled “Themes in cosmetics and grooming” the author stated that the reason for use of cosmetics might be different with age.
+Where the younger might indeed exemplify grooming for the opposite gender attraction, the older, women in particular, might use cosmetics to show control.
 Emphasis of status or role of that person in a given relationship or in general with others, is one reason but there are many more beyond the biology of attraction arguments.

 As far as biological evolutionary theories go, grooming with or without the use of cosmetics has a primary social and biological function, to form and maintain relationships, and a secondary hygiene function.
 Humans have been observed to spend much more time grooming themselves than it would be expected if grooming was simply for hygiene reasons.